eso28599/resNMTF_paper/README.md

 │  ├── indiv_3v4b: 3 views and 4 biclusters
 │  ├── indiv_3v5b: 3 views and 5 biclusters
 │  ├── indiv_4v5b: 4 views and 5 biclusters
-├── issvd_data_gen, increases the number of individuals present for data with │  ├── case1:
+├── issvd_data_gen, increases the number of individuals present for data │  ├── case1: ??
-│  ├── case2:
+│  ├── case2: ??
-├── issvd_param_mean100, increases the number of individuals present for data with │  ├── issvd_param:
+├── issvd_param_mean100, investigates the effect of a hyperparameter on iSSVD performance for data with strong signal ($\mu=100$) and
-│  ├── issvd_param3:
+│  ├── issvd_param3: 3 views and 3 biclusters
-│  ├── issvd_param4:
+│  ├── issvd_param4: 3 views and 4 biclusters
+│  ├── issvd_param: 3 views and 5 biclusters
-├── issvd_param_signal5, increases the number of individuals present for data with │  ├── issvd_param3:
+├── issvd_param_signal5, investigates the effect of a hyperparameter on iSSVD performance for data with strong signal ($\mu=100$) and
+│  ├── issvd_param3: 3 views and 3 biclusters
-│  ├── issvd_param4:
+│  ├── issvd_param4: 3 views and 4 biclusters
-│  ├── issvd_param5:
+│  ├── issvd_param5: 3 views and 5 biclusters
-│  ├── issvd_param6:
+│  ├── issvd_param6: 3 views and 6 biclusters
 ├── noise, increases the level of noise present for data with │  ├── noise_3v4b: 3 views and 4 biclusters
 │  ├── noise_3v5b: 3 views and 5 biclusters